What Is a Personal VPN — and Why Does It Matter?

 A 2021 Federal Trade Commission report found that major ISPs collected extensive personal data — including precise location history, browsing records, and app usage — often sharing it with data brokers and advertisers.
 For anyone who values private browsing, a personal VPN for privacy and security is a direct countermeasure to that collection pipeline.

-Public Wi-Fi is the other primary driver.
+Public Wi-Fi presents another compelling case for VPN protection.
 Coffee shops, airports, hotels, and libraries offer convenient internet access, but most of those networks transmit data without robust encryption at the network layer.
 Even with HTTPS widely deployed, metadata — which sites you visit, how often, and for how long — remains visible to anyone monitoring the local network.
 A personal VPN encrypts that metadata at the device level before it ever leaves your laptop or phone.

 If you have already taken steps to secure your home network, adding a VPN is the logical next layer — one that travels with you wherever you connect and protects sessions your router never touches.

-Personal Privacy by the Numbers
+Digital Privacy by the Numbers

 What a Personal VPN Protects — and Where Its Limits Are